Skip to content

 Armed guards aren't automatically 'better' — they cost more, carry more liability, and are the wrong call for most sites.
 Here's how to match the guard to the real threat, with national cost figures, a state-by-state firearm-permit table, and the insurance gaps to watch.

 When people picture "better" security, they often picture a firearm.
 But armed and unarmed guards solve different problems, and choosing armed coverage where the threat doesn't call for it simply raises your cost and your liability without a matching gain in safety.
 The right question isn't "armed or unarmed?" — it's "what threat am I actually defending against?"
-This guide gives you a clear framework, national cost data, a state-by-state look at what armed guards must be licensed to carry, and the insurance traps that catch buyers off guard.
+This guide gives you a clear framework, national cost data, a scoreable threat-assessment tool, a state-by-state look at what armed guards must be licensed to carry, and the insurance traps that catch buyers off guard.

 Key differences at a glance